ruffle-rs/ruffle/web/README.md

     -   Run this every time you pull in new changes, otherwise you may be missing a package and the build will fail.
 -   `npm run build`
     -   This will build the wasm binary and every node package (notably selfhosted and extension).
-    -   Output will be available in the `dist/` of each package (for example, `./packages/selfhosted/dist`), save for the extension which is directory `build/`.
+    -   Output will be available in the `dist/` folder of each package (for example, `./packages/selfhosted/dist`).
     -   You may also use `npm run build:debug` to disable Webpack optimizations and activate the (extremely verbose) ActionScript debugging output.
     -   There is `npm run build:dual-wasm` as well, to build a second WebAssembly module that makes use of some WebAssembly extensions, potentially resulting in better performance in browsers that support them, at the expense of longer build time.

-From here, you may follow the instructions to [use Ruffle on your website](packages/selfhosted/README.md), or run a demo locally with `npm run demo`.
+From here, you may follow the instructions to [use Ruffle on your website](packages/selfhosted/README.md), run a demo locally with `npm run demo`, or [install the extension in your browser](https://github.com/ruffle-rs/ruffle/wiki/Using-Ruffle#browser-extension).

 ### Testing